 Recently Encana, a Canadian giant in the oil and gas sector, announced it would be changing its name to Ovintia and moving its headquarters to the United States.
 In an interview with CBC’s As it Happens, Encana founder Gwyn Morgan said the business climate—including the killing of three other pipelines despite moving forward with Trans Mountain—is an important criteria in what a company like Encana would look at when deciding where to invest.

-“We’re not realizing the full value for our products,” says Sonya Savage, the senior director of policy and regulatory affairs for the Canadian Energy Pipeline Association (CEPA), and a candidate for the right-wing United Conservative Party in Calgary-North West.
+“We’re not realizing the full value for our products,” says Sonya Savage, the senior director of policy and regulatory affairs for the Canadian Energy Pipeline Association (CEPA), and now the right-wing United Conservative Party MLA in Calgary-North West.
 At the moment, she explains, only the existing Trans Mountain pipeline runs west, and there aren’t any transmission pipelines east of Montreal.